shikhardev/deloitte-api/README.md

 # Functionalities supported
-Translate
+## Translate

- - Translates the input string into the specified format with a copyright symbol.
+Translates the input string into the specified format with a copyright symbol.

     Sample Input:  Google Cloud is awesome!
     Sample Output: Google Cloud© is awesome!

     Sample Input:  Google
     Sample Output: Google

     Sample Input:  Amazon EKS is awesome!
     Sample Output: Amazon EKS© is awesome!

     Sample Input:  amazon EKS is awesome!
     Sample Output: amazon EKS© is awesome!

-Keywords
+## Keywords
-- Add keyword, Remove keyword, Reset to default keywords Allows users to add new or or delete existing keywords for which translation can be supported.
+Allows users to add new or or delete existing keywords for which translation can be supported.
+Functionality to Reset to default keywords also provided.
 Keywords are tied to a session and not written to any database for now.